sharetribe/sharetribe/README.md

 * MINOR version when you add functionality in a backwards-compatible manner, and
 * PATCH version when you make backwards-compatible bug fixes.

-See the document [How Sharetribe applies Semantic Versioning](docs/semantic-versioning.md) to read more how Semantic Versioning is applied in practice.
+See the document [How AVA ONE applies Semantic Versioning](docs/semantic-versioning.md) to read more how Semantic Versioning is applied in practice.

 ## Changes